 For the record, I’ll be referring to Outlook.
-This discussion applies mostly to email programs like Outlook and Outlook Express, but the principals may apply to other email programs as well.
+This discussion applies mostly to email programs like Outlook, but the principals may apply to other email programs as well.
 Similarly, I’ll be using Microsoft Word and a word processing document as the example attachment, but the concepts apply regardless of the type of document attached.

 An attachment is nothing more than a specially formatted part of an email message.
 Outlook knows that it’s special, so it shows as an attachment icon rather than the illegible specially coded mess that attachments are actually stored as.